Amalagu/learning-git/README.md

 # learning-git
-This Repi was used to learn
+This Repo was used to learn git awhile ago